What is a Firewall? A Guide to Network Security and Safety

 How Does a Firewall Work?

-After understanding, what is firewall in computer network, let us have a look at how does it work.
+After understanding what a firewall is in a computer network, let us have a look at how it works.
 As earlier noted, firewalls filter the network traffic within a private network.
-It analyzes which traffic should be allowed or restricted according to set rules.
-Think of a firewall as a gatekeeper at the entry to your computer, permitting access into your network to only trusted sources-or IP addresses.
+They analyze which traffic should be allowed or restricted according to set rules.
+Think of a firewall as a gatekeeper at the entry to your computer, permitting access into your network to only trusted sources or IP addresses.

 It only accepts incoming traffic that has been configured to do so.
 Firewalls will distinguish between good and malicious traffic and allow or block specific data packets based on pre-established security rules.

-These rules depend on multiple aspects that the packet data indicate to, such as source, destination, content, and so on.
+These rules depend on multiple aspects that the packet data indicates, such as source, destination, content, and so on.
 Thus, they block traffic coming from suspicious sources to avoid cyberattacks.

 Firewall_1.